buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.transfer.FileUpload
 .. py:class:: buildbot.steps.transfer.FileDownload

-Most of the work involved in a build will take place on the buildslave.
+Most of the work involved in a build will take place on the worker.
 But occasionally it is useful to do some work on the buildmaster side.
 The most basic way to involve the buildmaster is simply to move a file from the slave to the master, or vice versa.
 There are a pair of steps named :bb:step:`FileUpload` and :bb:step:`FileDownload` to provide this functionality.